RobiNN1/PHP-UI-Kit/docs/layout/grid.md

 ## Column sizes

 Depending on the framework, multiple values can be added.
-However, the recommended maximum is 4 values.
+However, the recommended maximum is four values.

 In the example below, the output will be
 100% width on mobile, 50% on a larger screen.